 Can I get cell service here in case of emergency?

 My friends have Verizon and AT&T and they had pretty good service here.
-I have Sprint and had zero service (typical Sprint lol!).
-Make sure you have a spare tire and gear to change out tires - there was a lot of broken glass on the road in certain spots and you never know when your tire will hit a nail.
+I have StraightTalk and had decent service as well.
+Make sure you have a spare tire and gear to change out tires – there was a lot of broken glass on the road in certain spots and you never know when your tire will hit a nail.

 When is the best time to visit The Wedge?